dvargo22/dvargo22.github.io/_posts/2025-22-01-Onboarding Flow in the Handshake App.md

 #### Brand voice chart

-After developing our user personas and deciding on Handshake's brand values, I documented the core voice characteristics of Handshake.
+After documenting Handshake's brand values, I summarized the core voice characteristics of Handshake in the following table:

 | Characteristic | Description | Do | Don't |
 |---|---|---|---|